iggijimenez/The-Monarch-Project/README.md

 I worked together with ‘The Monarch Project’ a non-profit, to create an interactive app for their community.
 We wanted to create an app where it is minimalistic yet highlighting the best features about the non-profit.

 I created a database using Google’s Firestore to store all the non-profits information.
 We then gather the information to the app and display the information to the user.
 This allows the host of the non-profit to update the app as needed.
 The non-profited wanted a feature where we can see the number of people attending an event.
-I do this by creating a button so the user can press the join button which increases the amount of attendees inside the database, I then modify the button to appear that they joined after being pressed in and remembering after closing the app.
+I do this by creating a button so the user can press the join button which increases the amount of attendees inside the database, I then modify the button to appear that they joined after being pressed in and persisting the data after closing the app.

 Here's why: